dfkt/win-cmd-tools/README.md

 # win-cmd-tools
-Collection of my Windows commandline tools I use on a daily-ish basis.
+Collection of some Windows commandline tools/batch scripts I use on a daily-ish basis.